vitaly-t/pg-monitor/README.md

 Method `attach` is to provide the quickest way to start using the library, by attaching to a set of events automatically.

-If, however, you want to have full control over how and to which events to attach, then use the manual event forwarding instead.
+If, however, you want to have full control over event handling, then use the manual event forwarding instead.

 Example of forwarding events `query` and `error` manually: